brownbeardeveloper/windows-95/README.md

 ---

-*Built as a portfolio project showcasing modern web technologies with retro aesthetics.*
+*Built as a portfolio project showcasing modern web technologies with classic aesthetics.*